Aidbox/aidbox-project-samples/aidbox-project-samples/smartbox-single-tenant/README.md

 The solution consists of two Aidbox.One.
 One is for production and another one is used as developer sandbox.

-There are single-tenant and multi-tenant versions.

-## Single Tenant on Aidbox.One
+## Certified single-tenant on Aidbox

 ### Prerequisites